-Pin name I/O type Description CS Input Chip Select .
+Pin Name I/O Type Description CS Input Chip Select .
 This active LOW input activates the device.
 When HIGH, the device enters low-power standby mode, ignores other inputs, and the output is tristated.
 When LOW, the device internally activates the SCK signal.
 A falling edge on CS must occur before every opcode.
 SCK Input Serial Clock .
 All I/O activity is synchronized to the serial clock.
 Inputs are latched on the rising edge and outputs occur on the falling edge.
 Because the device is synchronous, the clock frequency may be any value between 0 and 25 MHz and may be interrupted at any time.
 SI ^[1] Input Serial Input .
 All data is input to the device on this pin.
-The pin is sampled on the risined geometric at other times.
-It should always be driven to a valid logic evel to meet IDD specifications.
+The pin is sampled on the rising edge of SCK and is ignored at other times.
+It should always be driven to a valid logic level to meet IDD specifications.
 SO ^[1] Output Serial Output .
 This is the data output pin.
 It is driven during a read and remains tristated at all other times.
 Data transitions are driven on the falling edge of the serial clock.
 WP Input Write Protect .
 This Active LOW pin prevents write operation to the Status Register when WPEN is set to '1'.
 This is critical because other write protection features are controlled through the Status Register.
-A complete explanation of write protection is provided in the Status Register and write protection section.
+A complete explanation of write protection is provided in Status Register and Write Protection on page 7.
 This pin must be tied to V {DD} if not used.
 DNU Do Not Use Do Not Use .
-This pin must be tied to VDD.
-V {SS} Power supply Ground for the device.
+Either leave this pin floating (not connected on the board) or tie to V {DD} .
+V {SS} Power Supply Ground for the device.
 Must be connected to the ground of the system.
-V {DD} Power supply Power supply input to the device.
+V {DD} Power Supply Power supply input to the device.